CloudReactor/cloudreactor-procwrapper/README.md

 If your process exits, you have configured the script to retry, and the TTL has expired since the last fetch, proc_wrapper will re-fetch the secrets and resolve them again, for the environment passed to the next invocation of your process.

+## License

+This software is dual-licensed under open source (MPL 2.0) and commercial licenses.
+See `LICENSE` for details.

 ## Contributors ✨